vincentspereira/Algorithmic-Trading-System/docs/complete_requirements.md

 ## Overview

 This document consolidates all requirements from phases 0-6 of the algorithmic trading system development.
 Each phase builds upon the previous phases to create a comprehensive, enterprise-grade trading platform.
+The platform adopts a "Best-of-Breed" integration strategy, selecting leading open-source projects for each major component to ensure a modular, scalable, and high-performance foundation.
+It supports a diverse user base, from non-technical retail investors (via intuitive no-code tools and natural language interfaces) to professional quantitative analysts (via advanced Python-based development environments and enterprise-grade features).
+The system leverages AI Agents and Agentic AI extensively to provide intelligent, automated trading capabilities.

+The architecture is composed of distinct microservices communicating through an Apache Kafka event bus, enabling asynchronous, event-driven processing.
+This design decouples services, ensures data replayability for robust testing and auditing, and scales to handle high-frequency data streams.
+Key highlights include a sophisticated Agentic AI Assistant as the platform's "brain," supporting natural language management of trading, research, and analysis.
+The core trading engine, NautilusTrader, is a high-performance Python-based platform with Rust components, supporting event-driven backtesting and live trading across all asset classes (stocks, ETFs, futures, options, forex, commodities, cryptocurrencies).

+The system integrates advanced forecasting models (Stock-Prediction-Models, LSTM-Neural-Network-for-Time-Series-Prediction, Real-time-stock-market-prediction), GPU-accelerated backtesting (VectorBT), flexible strategy environments (TradingGym), portfolio optimization (PyPortfolioOpt, Riskfolio-Lib), anomaly detection (PyOD), no-code strategy building (Blockly), visualization tools (react-financial-charts, Plotly Dash), explainable AI (SHAP), reinforcement learning (FinRL), and advanced NLP (Transformers, PyTorch), alongside options analytics (QuantLib).

+**Key Characteristics:**
+- **High Performance:** Microsecond-level latency for trading operations, achieved through optimized code paths, lock-free data structures, cache-line alignment, and hardware accelerations like FPGAs/SmartNICs.
+- **Scalable:** Horizontal scaling across multiple nodes, supporting 10,000+ concurrent users and >1M messages/second throughput.
+- **Resilient:** Fault-tolerant with automatic failover, self-healing microservices, and multi-region deployments.
+- **Secure:** Enterprise-grade security with zero-trust architecture, RBAC, MFA, AES-256 encryption at rest, TLS 1.3 in transit, SAST (Bandit), and UEBA for threat detection.
+- **Observable:** Comprehensive monitoring and alerting with Prometheus, Grafana, Loki/ELK, Jaeger/Tempo, and Memray for profiling.

+**Architecture Principles:**
+1. **Microservices Architecture:** Service decomposition by business capability, independent deployment, technology diversity, fault isolation, and automated self-healing to minimize downtime and prevent cascading failures.
+2. **Event-Driven Architecture:** Asynchronous communication via events, event sourcing for state changes, CQRS for command/query separation, and real-time event processing to support high-frequency trading.
+3. **Cloud-Native Design:** Container-first with Docker, Kubernetes orchestration, adherence to 12-Factor App principles, and IaC for all infrastructure.
+4. **API-First Design:** Standard REST interfaces, flexible GraphQL queries, real-time WebSocket streams, high-performance gRPC for internal communication, and FIX protocol for institutional connectivity.

+The system ensures research-to-production parity, with seamless transitions from backtesting to live trading, and supports advanced features like voice trading, AR interfaces, market microstructure analysis, and a Strategy Marketplace with copy trading capabilities.

 ---

 # Requirements Document - Phase 0: Dependency Management Setup

 ## Introduction

-Phase 0 establishes the foundation for managing all external dependencies and best-of-breed components used throughout the algorithmic trading system.
-This phase implements automated monitoring, update management, and integration pipelines for 50+ external repositories and components, ensuring system stability and security through proactive dependency management.
+Phase 0 establishes the foundational framework for managing all external dependencies and best-of-breed components used throughout the algorithmic trading system.
+This phase implements automated monitoring, update management, and integration pipelines for over 60 external repositories and components (e.g., NautilusTrader, LangChain, PyPortfolioOpt, QuantLib, RAGFlow, etc.), ensuring system stability, security, and compliance through proactive dependency management.
+It sets up tiered categories for dependencies based on criticality, with customized forks for core components to maintain control over updates and customizations.

 ## Requirements